hashicorp/consul/website/source/docs/internals/security.html.md

 going to be invalid.
 Additional security precautions must also be taken for items outside of Consul's threat model as noted in sections below.

+* **Consul runs just like any other binary.** Consul runs as a single process and obeys the same security requirements as any other application on your system.
+Consul doesn't interact with the host system to change or manipulate security values in any way.
+Take any precautions or remediation steps that you would normally do for individual processes, based on your operating system.
+  Some example remediation steps you could take are outlined below.
+  - Run applications, including Consul, as non-root users with appropriate configurations
+  - Implement Mandatory Access Control using a kernel security module such as SELinux
+  - Secure against unprivileged users becoming root

 * **ACLs enabled with default deny.** Consul must be configured to use ACLs with a whitelist (default deny) approach.
 This forces all requests to have explicit anonymous access or provide an ACL token.